Most regular football punters will have heard of the term “over 2.5 goals” or “under 2.5 goals.”

 In low-scoring leagues such as the French, Greek and Portuguese leagues, you will often get under 2.5 goals to be as low 1.6 or 1.5 – so a strong likelihood that there will be less than 2.5 goals.

-And then if you look at teams like Barcelona or Real Madrid, the under 2.5 goals will often be 5.0 or above.
+And then if you look at teams like Ajax or Bayern Munich, the under 2.5 goals will often be 5.0 or above.
 Let’s face it – how many games involving either of those teams have two goals or less?
 Not many!

 Strategies for Betting on the Over / Under 2.5 Goals Market

-The over/under 2.5 goals market is one of the most bet on the markets in the world – in fact it is second only to the match odds markets.
+The over/under 2.5 goals market is one of the most bet on the markets in the world – in fact it is second only to the match odds market.

 It is a market people love to bet on, perhaps partly because you don’t have to worry about who will win a game, just how many goals there will be.